deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

 We offer a range of serialization options based on a JSON structure demonstrated below.

-Dictionary Representation of class instances
+Dictionary Representation of Class Instances
 --------------------------------------------

 All **MRSimulator** class instances can be serialized into a JSON format.
 Calling the